eleven-am/graft/docs/ARCHITECTURE.md

 - State type from the second parameter
 - Config type from the third parameter (if present)
 - Result type from NodeResult.Data field
+- Workflow context is injected automatically via context.Context

-This approach eliminates boilerplate while maintaining type safety.
+This approach eliminates boilerplate while maintaining type safety and providing runtime metadata access.

 ### Custom Discovery Strategies